paulsump/futurama_quiz/README.md

 # Futurama Characters and Quiz

-Demonstration of basic Flutter UI of data fetched from a simple API.
+- Demonstration of basic Flutter UI of data fetched from a simple API.

+## Bugs

+- SnackBar delay is long, so need to cancel it if already on a couple of questions ahead.
+Probably only happens during dev.

 ## To do

+- Borders.
+- More obvious buttons.
+- SnackBar text color.
+- Check all TODOs
+- remove all hacks
-Borders.
-More obvious buttons.
-SnackBar text color.
-Check all TODOs Check able to run on any device running Android 7 (API 24) or greater.
+- Check able to run on any device
+- running Android 7 (API 24) or greater.
 Font sizes and bold.

 ### Tests to do

-Page navigation in different orientations (at least no exceptions).
+- Page navigation in different orientations (at least no exceptions).
-Mock client.
+- Mock client.

 ### Ideas

-dark theme
+- dark theme
-Click on text to choose radio.
+- Click on text to choose radio.
 Fry starts big then animates small when haveInfo API.
-Tick and cross icons on core and snackBar.
+- Tick and cross icons on core and snackBar.
 Hero animations.

 ### Ideas (Later/Never)

-Consistent font e.g. is snackBar different?
+- Consistent font e.g. is snackBar different?
-Random character avatars e.g. on snackBar.
+- Random character avatars e.g. on snackBar.
-//Pick character...
+- //Pick character...
 Character then uses tube lift in quiz.